 How was Il Volo Sings Morricone born and what does it mean to you all?

-By working with our team, we came up with the idea of putting together a tribute album to Maestro Morricone during these nearly two years off.
-We would normally be on tour for most of the year, but we couldn’t travel because of the pandemic, so we tried to look on the bright side, get creative and make the most out of our time.
+While working with our team in 2020 and 2021, we came up with the idea of putting together a tribute album to Maestro Morricone.
+We would normally be on tour for most of the year, but we couldn’t travel because of the pandemic, so we tried to look on the bright side, get creative and make the most out of that time.
 Our idea was endorsed by the Maestro’s family, and Andrea Morricone [Ennio Morricone’s son], who is also a composer, immediately showed interest in working with us.
 And so here’s how the whole project was born.

 The feelings aren’t exactly the same for each one of us because during this pandemic we all took some time to reflect on what to do and what not to do.
 We felt compelled to honour Maestro Morricone, his music was very close to what we have always done: getting people all around the world to discover the beautiful Italian classics.
 I think Maestro Morricone has been and will always be one of the main emblems of Italian melody abroad, and so we decided to undertake a quest to do something that not many male artists had tried before us: turning Morricone’s scores into songs and putting together a full album with tracks that had only been chanted by a few women in the past.
-There’s also an absolute gem: not many people know that the film score The Ecstasy of Gold – L’Estasi dell’Oro from The Good, the Bad and the Ugly had never been put in writing before, but the Maestro’s family gave us permission and so we made it.
+There’s also an absolute gem: not everybody knows that The Ecstasy of Gold – L’Estasi dell’Oro from The Good, the Bad and the Ugly had never been put in writing before, but the Maestro’s family gave us permission to do so, and so we did it.
 We turned The Ecstasy into an original, unreleased piece that was never done before.

-In 2011 you were directed by Maestro Morricone at a concert in Rome.
-What do you remember about the experience?
+In 2011, you were directed by Maestro Ennio Morricone at a concert in Rome.
+What do you remember from that experience?

-Collaborating with Maestro Morricone was one of the most important highlights in our career.
+Collaborating with Maestro Morricone was one of the most important highlights of our career.
 We were so young, we were like 15 and 16 years old and we have to admit that there was no real understanding of what we were doing at that moment.
 Today, we realise the extent of the honour we’ve got in being able to tell this story 10 years later.
-We eventually carried out some research and found out that Maestro Morricone did not collaborate with that many artists; he exclusively devoted himself to the symphonies and the orchestra, and so having received his support and having had him accepting to direct us in 2011 is something that fills us with pride today.
+We eventually carried out some research and found out that Maestro Morricone did not collaborate with many artists; he exclusively devoted himself to the symphonies and the orchestra, and so having received his support and blessing and having had him accepting to direct us in 2011 is something that fills us with pride.

-That was one of our first experiences in music, we were 16 years old and I remember that we went up on that stage with a lot of naivety, without really realising who was the man we had in front of us.
-These are the things that make you grow artistically, and there’s also a childlike part in all this; in many aspects, we are still like kids marvelling at everything that’s happening in our lives, every single day.
-Every time we come up with a new project, we always hope it will make a further achievement for us.
+That was one of our first experiences in music, we were 16 years old and I remember we went up on that stage with a lot of naivety, without really realising who the man we had in front of us was.
+These are the things that make you grow artistically, and there’s also a childlike part in all this; in many aspects, we are still like kids marvelling at everything happening in our lives, every single day.
+Every time we come up with a new project, we always hope it will represent a further achievement for us.